BuddhistCAT/New-Project-Template/documentation/README.md

 NOTE: The status of the automated process can be followed in `Actions` tab.

+Once the automated process has completed, go to `Pull Requests` tab and create a new pull request where the base is `main` and compare is `first_phase` and click `Create pull request`.

 ### 3) Create a new project in Transifex

 Go to `Dashboard` from the top navigation menu and click `Create new project` button from the bottom of the screen.